 Dose-related ADRs are particularly a concern when drugs have a narrow therapeutic index (eg, hemorrhage with oral anticoagulants).
 ADRs may result from decreased drug clearance in patients with impaired renal or hepatic function or from drug-drug interactions.

 Allergic ADRs are not dose-related and require prior exposure.
 Allergies develop when a drug acts as an antigen or allergen.
-After a patient is sensitized, subsequent exposure to the drug produces one of several different types of allergic reaction.
+After a patient is sensitized, subsequent exposure to the drug produces one of several different types of allergic reaction Drug Hypersensitivity Drug hypersensitivity is an immune-mediated reaction to a drug.
+Symptoms range from mild to severe and include rash, anaphylaxis, and serum sickness.
+Diagnosis is clinical; skin testing is occasionally... read more .
 Clinical history and appropriate skin tests can sometimes help predict allergic ADRs.

 Idiosyncratic ADRs are unexpected ADRs that are not dose-related or allergic.
 They occur in a small percentage of patients given a drug.
 Idiosyncrasy is an imprecise term that has been defined as a genetically determined abnormal response to a drug, but not all idiosyncratic reactions have a pharmacogenetic cause.
 The term may become obsolete as specific mechanisms of ADRs become known.

-Adverse drug reactions are usually classified as mild, moderate, severe, or lethal (see Table: Classification of Adverse Drug Reactions (ADRs) [ADRs]).
+Adverse drug reactions are usually classified as mild, moderate, severe, or lethal (see table Classification of Adverse Drug Reactions [ADRs] Classification of Adverse Drug Reactions (ADRs) ).
 Severe or lethal ADRs may be specifically mentioned in black box warnings in the physician prescribing information provided by the manufacturer.

 Symptoms and signs may manifest soon after the first dose or only after chronic use.
 They may obviously result from drug use or be too subtle to identify as drug-related.
-In the elderly, subtle ADRs can cause functional deterioration, changes in mental status, failure to thrive, loss of appetite, confusion, and depression.
+In older adults, subtle ADRs can cause functional deterioration, changes in mental status, failure to thrive, loss of appetite, confusion, and depression.

 Allergic ADRs typically occur soon after a drug is taken but generally do not occur after the first dose; typically, they occur when the drug is given after an initial exposure.
 Symptoms include itching, rash, fixed-drug eruption, upper or lower airway edema with difficulty breathing, and hypotension.